 Cons

-• Like Apache Airflow, there’s a learning curve if you will transition from a GUI ETL tool to this tool.
+- Like Apache Airflow, there’s a steep learning curve if you transition from a GUI ETL tool to this tool.

 Apache Nifi

-If you want a free, open-source ETL with a GUI tool, Apache Nifi is your best bet.
-It also boasts a no-code data routing, transformation, and system mediation logic.
+If you want a free, open-source ETL with a GUI tool, Apache NiFi is the best bet.
+It boasts no-code data routing, transformation, and system mediation logic.
+The user-friendly platform allows even non-developers to create complex workflows easily.

 Pros

-• You can also data splitting to reduce processing time.
+- You can also use data splitting to reduce processing time.

 Cons